Naman-Bhrgv/Naman-Bhrgv/README.md

 ## Hi there 👋

 I am currently pursuing Masters in Data Science at University of Michigan - Ann Arbor.
-I have applied Machine Learning across different domains such as, Remote Sensing and Chemistry to extract valuable insights.
+I have expreinece of applying Machine Learning models across different domains such as, Remote Sensing and Chemistry to extract valuable insights.
 I am actively seeking full-time Data Scientist / Data Analyst / Machine Learning Engineer roles starting May 2025.
 #### Linkedin - https://www.linkedin.com/in/naman-bhargava-2702000/
 #### Resume- https://shorturl.at/WxQdT